-A frequent presenter at regional and national conferences, Greg speaks on engineering issues relating to municipal sewer systems, stormwater management, stormwater utilities, Low Impact Development (LID), hydrologic and hydraulic modeling, watershed master planning, and other wet weather phenomena.
-Using his experience with a dozen varieties of modeling software, he has developed and taught several one-day seminars using EPA's Stormwater Management Model (SWMM) to model stormwater best management practices and to quantify and demonstrate impacts on stormwater quality.
-Greg holds a MBA from the University of Michigan and a bachelor's degree in civil engineering from the University of Wisconsin, and he is a licensed professional engineer in four states.
+Greg’s industry leadership has included work as a frequent presenter at regional and national conferences on engineering issues relating to municipal sewer systems, stormwater management, stormwater utilities, Low Impact Development (LID), hydrologic and hydraulic modeling, watershed master planning, and other wet weather phenomena.
+Using his experience with a dozen varieties of modeling software, he developed and taught several seminars using EPA's Stormwater Management Model (SWMM) to model stormwater best management practices and to quantify and demonstrate impacts on stormwater quality.
+He holds an MBA from the University of Michigan and a bachelor's degree in civil engineering from the University of Wisconsin, and he is a licensed professional engineer in four states.